hyperledger/fabric-sdk-py/README.md

 ## Meeting

-Weekly scrum meeting will be held at Slack channel [#fabric-sdk-py](https://hyperledgerproject.slack.com/messages/fabric-sdk-dev/) at 03:00 UTC every Friday.
+Weekly scrum meeting will be held at chat channel [#fabric-sdk-python](https://chat.hyperledger.org/channel/fabric-sdk-python/) at 03:00 UTC every Friday.
 More information, please see the project [wiki](wiki.hyperledger.org/projects/fabric-sdk-py.md).

 ## Testing
 The following command will run the testing.